 - I’ve been the captain of my Boys’ Brigade company for six years, and have shaped the lives of loads of young people.

-- Oh yeah, and I run an autism site which had 600,000 page hits in its first year, and I run a Facebook community with tens of thousands of followers, plenty of whom have sent me emails thanking me for helping them or their children.
+- Oh yeah, and I run an autism site which has had over 1.6 million page hits (at time of most recent edit, August 2018), and I run a Facebook community with tens of thousands of followers, plenty of whom have sent me emails thanking me for helping them or their children.

 When I was going through therapy, one of the first things I learned was that self-perception is everything.